Burnett Guffey: Career

-Guffey first worked as a cinematographer in 1944 on the film "Sailor's Holiday."
+Guffey first worked as a Director of Photography for Columbia Pictures in 1944 on the feature film "Sailor's Holiday."
+After his period at Columbia studio, he worked as a freelance cinematographer.
 He became well known for his clear visual style and excellent arrangement of shots, especially in film noir, having contributed to twenty of these films throughout his professional life.